It looks like this little review has now become a habit, so let’s do it! 🙂

 Interesting Facts (or not?)

 – Just chill!
 Laos is the perfect country to relax!
-Coming from Vietnam, we were surprised to see how Lao people are calm and friendly, even in main cities such as Luang Prabang.
+Coming from Vietnam, we were surprised to see how Lao people are calm and relaxed, even in main cities such as Luang Prabang.
 That being said, it does not mean locals drive more carefully though; our bus hit a dog on the way down to Si Phan Don 🙁

 – Meds & Sickness.
 My turn of being sick :-/ A light fever got me during the Mekong cruise, nailing me to bed for several days once we got back in Luang Prabang.
 After looking vainly for its origin in the food we had eaten, we understood it came as a side effect of the anti-malaria pills we have been taking for almost a month.